stretchmaniac/etch-a-sketch-vectorizer/README.md

 converts it into an image fle of what it may look like on a real etch-a-sketch.
 Here's an example of what it outputs:

 ![image of etch-a-sketch output](https://i.imgur.com/ajmryX7.png)

+## Path Union Tool

+See `path_union` folder.
+A central constraint of an etch-a-sketch is its inability to pick up its head and move somewhere else without drawing.
+This tool converts an arbitrary set of paths on the plane to a single path by computing a minimum spanning tree of the input paths and traversing the resulting tree.
+The resulting path is drawable by an etch-a-sketch in that it is composed of a single connected path and minimizes any drawing that was not in the original paths.